 “Un homme et une femme” became a screen classic, and Francis Lai’s score (theme song) is one of the best-known ever made, even for those who never saw or even never heard of the film.
 Since then, Mr. Lelouch—who never had any ties with the French New Wave or any other movement, unlike many of his contemporaries—has always been a very productive filmmaker and recently finished his latest feature, “Les plus belles années d’une vie” (a.k.a.
-“The Most Beautiful Years of a Life”), the second sequel to “Un homme et une femme” after he did “Un homme et une femme, 20 ans déjà” (a.k.a.
+“The Most Beautiful Years of a Life”).
+The film is the second sequel to “Un homme et une femme,” after he did “Un homme et une femme, 20 ans déjà” (a.k.a.
 “A Man and a Woman: Twenty Years Later”) in 1986.
-Leading actors Jean-Louis Trintignant (now 88) and Anouk Aimée (87) reprise their roles as the former race driver and script girl in this third and final chapter of the trilogy.
-The latest installment was presented at the latest Cannes Film Festival.
+Leading actors Jean-Louis Trintignant (now 88) and Anouk Aimée (87) reprise their roles as the former race driver and script girl in this third and final chapter of the trilogy, which was presented at the latest Cannes Film Festival.

 This is how “Les plus belles années d’une vie” was received after its screening at the Cannes Film Festival

 Mr. Lelouch was the guest of honor at the Brussels International Film Festival‘s closing night only a few weeks ago to promote the release of “Les plus belles années d’une vie” where we did the following group interview.
 As one of France’s most prominent film directors and the driving force behind Les Atelies du Cinéma, he’s still very ambitious and always eager to explore new territories in the world of filmmaking: his upcoming project “La vertu des impondérables” has even been shot with a cell phone.

 Mr. Lelouch, how did the story of “Les plus belles années d’une vie” come about?